corn-mendoza/Fortune-Demo-Core2/README.md

 ### Fortune Teller Service
 Provides fortunes as a service used to demonstrate the circuit breaker and service discovery design patterns.

+### Fortune Teller Service 4
+A .NET 4.6x version of the fortune service to demonstrate full framework support integrated with the Swagger API interface.
+This project requires Visual Studio to compile and build a deployment package.

 ### Rabbit Console Service
 Example of a console application processing RabbitMQ message queues.